 Difficulty: Strenuous | Days: 7 | Mileage: 71

 When a Great Smoky Mountains National Park thru-hike is mentioned in conversation, one immediately thinks of the Appalachian Trail.
 The AT is the classic hike through the park.
 It is a 71.6-mile trek from Fontana Dam, North Carolina, to Davenport Gap, Tennessee.
 Most backpackers follow the infamous AT 2×6 inch white blazes for seven days to complete this adventure.

-The scenery is epic along the Appalachian Trail in the Great Smoky Mountains National Park.
-This thru-hike demonstrates the vegetative diversity of this National Park.
-There are over 1600 species of flowering plants and 50 types of ferns.
-You will hike through 5 different types of forests: Cove Hardwood, Spruce Fir, Northern Hardwood, Pine and Oak, and Hemlock.
+The scenery is epic along the Appalachian Trail in the Great Smoky Mountains National Park, and this thru-hike demonstrates the park’s vegetative diversity.
+There are over 1600 species of flowering plants and 50 ferns.
+You will hike through five different types of forests: Cove Hardwood, Spruce Fir, Northern Hardwood, Pine and Oak, and Hemlock.
 When you are not in a forest, you will find yourself among heath or grassy balds.
 Wildflowers bloom in abundance along this hike in all seasons except winter.